What is Customer Churn in Ecommerce?

 For this, many ecommerce experts and partners, such as Forecast, are embracing probabilistic approaches to churn.

 Essentially, these models aim to predict the probability that a customer will continue to purchase over time and identify those who may be at risk.

 The underlying premise is pretty intuitive: If a shopper typically has (or is expected to have) a specific pattern of activity that they begin to deviate from, they may be at risk.

 An individual’s “health” as a shopper should inform your approach to the customer relationship.

-Customer churn is one of the most intriguing topics in ecommerce: it is easy to understand, but can be very difficult to incorporate into your business strategies.
+Customer churn is one of the most intriguing topics in ecommerce: it’s easy to understand but can be very difficult to incorporate into your business strategies.

-And while churn as it’s understood in contractual businesses may not be applicable to non-contractual ecommerce retailers, it is nonetheless crucial for these retailers to acknowledge customer churn in order to solidify their retention efforts.
+While churn – as understood in contractual or subscription-based businesses – may not apply to non-contractual ecommerce retailers, it’s still crucial for retailers to acknowledge customer churn to solidify their retention efforts.